 he comes home, he gets real violent and angry and starts destroying stuff and

-Authorities say Chrisman used unnecessary excessive force after Rodriguez
+Authorities said Chrisman used unnecessary excessive force after Rodriguez

 questioned the right of the two officers to be inside the trailer.
-They say
+They said

 Chrisman put the muzzle of his pistol to Rodriguez’s temple and said he didn’t